-The formation area shall be cut or filled to a level approximately 330mm below finished floor level.
-Where fill is required to achieve this level, the fill shall be certified by a geotechnical engineer (outside the scope of this Manual) or shall be granular fill in accordance with Clause 7.5.3 of NZS 3604:2011 "Timber Framed Buildings".
+The formation area shall be cut or filled to a level approximately equal to the floor thickness (including insulation layers) plus 25mm below finished floor level.
+Where fill is required to achieve this level, the fill shall be certified by a geotechnical engineer (outside the scope of this Manual) or shall be granular fill in accordance with Clause 7.5.3 of NZS 3604 "Timber Framed Buildings".
 The formation area shall also extend a distance equal to the thickness of the fill material beyond the slab perimeter as shown in Figure 4.
 The installer shall confirm the acceptability of the ground over the entire building platform before proceeding with the construction.
 Refer to Clause 3.5 of Section 1 (Design Information) for requirements.